dakbar/dakbar.github.io/index.md

 layout: default
 ---

-# I am Daniyal Akbar, a passionate IoT enthusiast.
+# I am Daniyal Akbar — an engineer focused on cybersecurity, Python, and IoT systems.

 ## What I Do

-I am an IoT-focused engineer with experience in cybersecurity, DevSecOps, and cloud infrastructure.
-I’ve worked on secure CI/CD pipelines, Kubernetes-based microservices, and security monitoring in high-assurance environments across government and defense projects.
+I am a security-minded engineer with hands-on experience in Python automation, embedded systems, cloud infrastructure, and secure system design.
+My work spans cybersecurity, DevSecOps, and IoT engineering, with an emphasis on building reliable and observable systems that are grounded in sound engineering principles.

+I am particularly interested in projects involving Python-based automation, telemetry processing, secure communication between devices, and applying security concepts to real-world data flows.

 ## Resume